Nurofen for children, suspension 100 mg/5 ml 150 ml strawberry

 Indications

-The drug is used as symptomatic analgesic in pain syndrome of mild to moderate intensity, including: toothache, headache, migraine, neuralgia, earache, sore throat, pain from sprains, muscle pain, rheumatic pain, pain in joints.
+The drug is used as a symptomatic analgesic for pain of mild or moderate intensity, including: toothache, headache, migraine, neuralgia, ear pain, sore throat, sprain pain, muscle pain, rheumatic pain, joint pain.

 Active ingredient